AdobeDocs/experience-platform.fr-FR/help/xdm/tutorials/relationship-api.md

 ### Créer un nouveau mixin

 Pour ajouter un nouveau champ à un schéma, il doit d’abord être défini dans un mixin.
-Vous pouvez créer un nouveau mixin en envoyant une requête POST au point de `/tenant/mixins` terminaison.
+You can create a new mixin by making a POST request to the `/tenant/mixins` endpoint.

 **Format d’API**